minoa-lang/reference/src/attributes.md

 #### `contextless` [↵](#abi-link-symbol-and-ffi-attributes-)

-The `contextless` attribute defines a function as running without access to the implicit context, maning that it will use the `contextless` ABI without having to be declared as [`extern` or `export`](./items/functions.md#external--exported-functions- ).
+The `contextless` attribute defines a function as running without access to the implicit context, maning that it will use the `contextless` ABI without having to be declared as [`extern` or `export`].
-This means that this also can be applied on [methods](./items/functions.md#methods-).
+This means that this also can be applied on [methods].

 ### Code generation attributes [↵](#built-in-attributes-)